HugoLi0213/hk-mtr-lrt-vue/README.md

-# HK Railway - MTR & LRT Schedule & Real-time Arrivals
+# HKMTRVUE - MTR & LRT Schedule & Real-time Arrivals

-**Use Google Maps for navigation → Use HK Railway for train schedules & real-time arrivals → Complete your Hong Kong journey!**
+**Use Google Maps for navigation → Use HKMTRVUE for train schedules & real-time arrivals → Complete your Hong Kong journey!**

-🚇 **The Perfect Google Maps Companion** - While Google Maps gets you to MTR and LRT stations, HK Railway provides schedules and real-time arrival times in a traditional timetable view design.
+🚇 **The Google Maps Companion** - While Google Maps gets you to MTR and LRT stations, HKMTRVUE provides schedules and real-time arrival times in a traditional timetable view design.
 A specialized frontend web app with official DATA.GOV.HK data updated every 10 seconds - no GPS or location services required.

 ## 🗺️ How to Use with Google Maps